The Banks family's roots in Kington go back over 200 years, and five generations of them have planted exotic trees and gardened on the Hergest Estate.

 William Lawrence Banks

 Lawrence Banks (b1938) and his wife, Elizabeth (b1941) have managed the Gardens since 1988 and live at Ridgebourne.
 They have two sons, Edward and Richard, four grandchildren and three dogs.
 Lawrence was a banker and Treasurer of the Royal Horticultural Society and Elizabeth is a noted landscape architect and was RHS President from 2010-2013.
 In 2017 she was awarded a CBE for services to horticulture.
-They have continued the tradition of planting newly introduced plants, particularly in the Maple Grove, which they designed and planted since 1985.
+They have continued the tradition of planting newly introduced plants, particularly in the Maple Grove, which they designed and have planted since 1985.

 Richard Alford Banks